GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Robonomics will never tolerate "Baby Farming" or disto exploitation of any kind.
 So we have to prevent that, and we need to fund things like medicine and school.

 Luckily, they're now able to pay for them the same as you and me.

+Child DistoTrusts automatically allocate a portion of DistoStream toward welfare, education, and shared infrastructure, ensuring every child participates in and benefits from the network’s prosperity.
 - Most of children's disto is auto-diverted to DistoTrusts in their name, with the DistoRem going to paying off their current expenditures.
 - Minimum child DistoRem goes to the parents for food, clothing, housing etc.
 - The rest goes to a DistoTrust

 Parents can allocate funding (to a degree) within each category of a child's DistoTrust coverage.

-Project Asimove aims to refine these example ranges.
+Project Asimov aims to refine these example ranges.

 1. Healthcare top priority (min 5% for healthy kid with insurance, up to 100% temp, i.e., if it can help secure urgent life-saving transport/care in another country, for example)
 - DistoTrusts pays child healthcare